It’s hard to stay calm when headlines like “Russia invades Ukraine!” appear everywhere you look.

 The market has seen it all

 Perspective is more constructive than panic, and a great way to gain perspective is to examine global economic cycles and consider what has happened in the past when events like Russia’s recent invasion of Ukraine transpired.
 It’s not unprecedented for a totalitarian dictator with a history of invading smaller territories to do it again, even under the flimsiest of pretense.
 Usually, the victim is an outmatched neighboring country.
 Consider, for example, Germany’s invasion of Poland.
 When German troops and tanks rolled over Poland’s western border on September 1, 1939, that event kicked off what many consider the beginning of World War 2.
 Technically, the war started July 7, 1937, when Japanese forces confronted Chinese defenders at the Marco Polo Bridge near Beijing, but that’s another story.

 In that September of 1939, the S&P 500, far from losing ground, actually advanced 16.5% during the month.
 If you’d rather look at America’s entry into the war, then it’s worth noting that the S&P 500 dropped 10.3% in December of 1941, the month the Japanese bombed Pearl Harbor.
 But regardless of when you say WW2 started, the bad news for U.S. stocks ended in May of 1942 when the S&P hit its low point.
 By the way, it has been trending up ever since.
 To be sure, stock market corrections and bear markets are going to happen, but over the long term the markets almost always go up.

-But since the markets have to navigate bad news along the way, let’s take a look at how the markets have reacted to stressful events over the past several years.
+But since the markets have to navigate bad news along the way, let’s take a look at how global economic cycles have been influenced by stressful events over the past several years.